jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 - **Manual focus and depth of field awareness**
 - **Clear, stable framing and careful image review**

-📌 *The goal is not technical mastery of every camera function, but practical control of the camera as a tool for composition, light, and meaning-making.*
+📌 *The goal is not technical mastery of every camera function, but practical control over the required settings overview below*

 ---

 <h3 style="color: darkred;">Camera Anatomy — Getting Familiar (Camera Off)</h3>

-📌 *At this stage, the goal is spatial familiarity — knowing where things are before learning how to use them.*
+📌 *For this step, the goal is spatial familiarity — knowing where things are before learning how to use them.*

 ---